 Gadgets and technology seem to rule the land of holiday gift giving.
-After all, everyone wants the latest phones, newest smart home assistants, and best video gaming consoles.
+After all, everyone wants the latest phones, newest smart home widgets, and best video game consoles.
 Don't they?

 Science says, maybe not.
 Over the past two decades, Dr. Thomas Gilovich, a psychology professor at Cornell University, has reached what to some might be a counterintuitive conclusion.